Deltadromeus: Early study

-Sereno and colleagues (1996) regarded Deltadromeus as a basal coelurosaur, only slightly more derived than the Jurassic genus Ornitholestes, based on Deltadromeus' expanded coracoid, reduced femoral fourth trochanter, and the presence of a deep fossa on the proximal end of the fibula.
-Based on its position as a basal coelurosaur, Sereno and colleagues (1996) hypothesized that coelurosaurs had spread to Africa prior to the end of the Jurassic, giving rise to Deltadromeus and other African coelurosaurs.
+In 1996, Sereno and colleagues regarded Deltadromeus as a basal coelurosaur, only slightly more derived than the Jurassic genus Ornitholestes, based on Deltadromeus' expanded coracoid, reduced femoral fourth trochanter, and the presence of a deep fossa on the proximal end of the fibula.
+Based on its position as a basal coelurosaur, this paper hypothesized that coelurosaurs had spread to Africa prior to the end of the Jurassic, giving rise to Deltadromeus and other African coelurosaurs.